Sambhaji Maharaj Biography- Thrilling History

 After an unsuccessful attack on Siddhi, Sambhaji Raje sent his military commander to capture Anjediva fort of the Portuguese.

 Maratha thought to convert that fort into a naval base to build new warships and garrisons.
-But Chief Commander General failed because of some reasons.
+But the Chief Commander General failed because of some reasons.
 So, he returns from Anjediva fort back to Raigad.

 Sambhaji Maharaj in Portuguese campaign